 Marconi was born in Bologna, Italy in 1874 and died in 1937.
 He took out the first patent on wireless telegraphy based on electric waves in England in 1896.

-I could not find any information on the dedication ceremony, although the memorial was scheduled for installation in the Fall of 1941.
+The memorial was scheduled for installation in the Fall of 1941.

 D.C.
 Fine Arts commission 30 Years Old: Makes Anniversary By Approving Plans of Marconi, The Washington Post, May 18, 1940, pg 13